Chicken al Forno aka Vodka Sauce Chicken Casserole

 One of my favorite splurge meals at our local Italian restaurant used to be Cheese Tortellini al Forno.
-It's been at least 3 or 4 years since I've had it but I still remember the richness of the tortellini baked in vodka sauce with chunks of fresh mozzarella and parmesan cheese.
+It’s been a few years since I’ve had it, but I still remember the richness of the tortellini baked in vodka sauce with chunks of fresh mozzarella and parmesan cheese.

 What is Chicken al Forno?